Aramex teams with Admiral Mobility to deploy its first electric trucks, supporting UAE oil and gas clients reduce carbon emissions, advance decarboniz...

 Aramex teams with Admiral Mobility to deploy its first electric trucks, supporting UAE oil and gas clients reduce carbon emissions, advance decarbonization

-(MENAFN- Cicero & Bernay A Communication Consultancy) Dubai, UAE; 08 January 2025: Aramex, a leading global logistics and transportation solutions provider, has taken a significant step towards decarbonizing logistics in the oil and gas sector, launching its first commercial deployment of electric trucks and charging solutions in the UAE.
+(MENAFN- Gambit Communications HQ) Dubai, UAE; 08 January 2025: Aramex, a leading global logistics and transportation solutions provider, has taken a significant step towards decarbonizing logistics in the oil and gas sector, launching its first commercial deployment of electric trucks and charging solutions in the UAE.
 Partnering with the UAE-based Admiral Mobility, Aramex has introduced a fleet of eight-ton Farizon electric trucks, powered by a 162kwh battery, tested and certified for operations in the UAE and KSA.

 The initiative aligns with Aramex’s strategy to pioneer sustainable logistics solutions for its clients, reducing the environmental impact of industrial supply chains.
 The electric trucks will support Aramex’s oil and gas clients by providing efficient, eco-friendly transportation options, driving the logistics leader’s commitment to carbon neutrality by 2030 and net-zero emissions by 2050.